Robbie Crabtree

 The result is a room that respects the business but does not feel captured by it.

-The goal is not to sound polished.
-The goal is to sound inevitable.
+I do not want polished for the sake of polished.
+I want inevitable.
 Investors should leave with a simple, durable interpretation they can repeat to partners and defend in their own internal debates.

 That is what separates a company people admire from a company people fund.